gjoyce42/Technical_Writing/Research_Log.md

 our future work creating tutorials/user help files.
 I thought it was interesting how we all saw different things as important when asking a question.
 I was very focussed on making the questions accessible and easy to answer based on my prior experience analyzing survey data working for McDonald's and my work in the tutoring center making documents accessible.
 Another member of my group seemed to be planning his tutorial and trying to ask the questions that would allow him to do so.
-Someone else was focused on making sure we knew what programs, operating systems, and devices students use so our tutorials would be the most helpful.
+Someone else was focussed on making sure we knew what programs, operating systems, and devices students use so our tutorials would be the most helpful.
 At first collaboration was a little tough with multiple strong personalities trying to work together but I feel like we found ways to compromise & form consensus and ended up with some good questions.